tjhrulz/Monstercat-Suite/README.md

 May happen eventually
 Meters will change to variant on middle click, I only wanna do this if it can include the alt system Add more versions of CPU and GPU info (I dont think I will do this as the info is not too needed (And I dont need to see my FPS hit 59 and want to replace my computer) and all new and old info would need to be labeled to differentiate it
-Lua based 12 hour clock (With variant where 12hr is replaced by Monstercat logo) A version of the RSS display for displaying mobile versions of websites?
+Large 12 hour clock (With variant where 12hr is replaced by Monstercat logo) A version of the RSS display for displaying mobile versions of websites?
 I found a way to display in an iframe in rainmeter, doubt I will do this though as it feels too much.
 Complimentary colors update, I wrote the whole system for this and my calculations are sometimes off by a little bit which is fine but it really does not look good.
-Button to toggle small meters and side panels
+Button to toggle visiblity of small meters and side panels (Similar to enigma) Little icon idividual program launchers to match the button mentioned above Modified versions of the logos that integrate simple system status (CPU, GPU, Ping are the 3 I am thinking about doing)

 ------------------------------------------------------------------------
 Anything past this point is written more for myself and may be confusing
 ------------------------------------------------------------------------
 TODO
 - [X] Make it so fallback histogram is dynamic so people can change the fallback image to one of their own
-- [ ] ReadColors I think will no longer switch to default dynamic color when a song is not playing anymore, do I want to change this back?
+- [X] ReadColors I think will no longer switch to default dynamic color when a song is not playing anymore, do I want to change this back?
 Also I need to test edge cases with it
 - [X] Rewrite album art blur to make it more efficient
 - [X] Move scripts that are in root directory into proper places in resources
 - [X] Color palette system, This uses histograms to get most common colors and then sorts them by rgb value